-The Bonds maturing on July 1, 2011 through July 1, 2016, inclusive, July 1, 2017 bearing an interest rate of 5%, July 1, 2018, July 1, 2019 bearing interest rates of 5% and 5.25%, July 1, 2020 bearing interest rates of 5% and 5.25%, July 1, 2021 bearing interest rates of 5% and 5.25%, July 1, 2022 bearing interest rates of 5% and 5.25%, July 1, 2023 bearing an interest rate of 5.25%, July 1, 2024, July 1, 2025 bearing an interest rate of 5.25%, July 1, 2026 and July 1, 2028 (collectively, the "Premium Bonds") are being offered at prices in excess of their principal amounts.
+The Bonds maturing on July 1, 2026 with an interest rate of 5.25%, July 1, 2027 with an interest rate of 5.25%, and July 1, 2036 (collectively, the "Premium Bonds") are being offered at prices in excess of their principal amounts.
 An initial purchaser with an initial adjusted basis in a Premium Bond in excess of its principal amount will have amortizable bond premium which is not deductible from gross income for federal income tax purposes.
 The amount of amortizable bond premium for a taxable year is determined actuarially on a constant interest rate basis over the term of each Premium Bond based on the purchaser's yield to maturity (or, in the case of Premium Bonds callable prior to their maturity, over the period to the call date, based on the purchaser's yield to the call date and giving effect to any call premium).
 For purposes of determining gain or loss on the sale or other disposition of a Premium Bond, an initial purchaser who acquires such obligation with an amortizable bond premium is required to decrease such purchaser's adjusted basis in such Premium Bond annually by the amount of amortizable bond premium for the taxable year.
 The amortization of bond premium may be taken into account as a reduction in the amount of tax-exempt income for purposes of determining various other tax consequences of owning such Bonds.
 Owners of the Premium Bonds are advised that they should consult with their own advisors with respect to the state and local tax consequences of owning such Premium Bonds.